salisk/prometheus-singlestore-adapter/README.md

 ...
 ```

-Each CLI flag and equivalent environment variable is also displayed on the help `prometheus-postgresql-adapter -h` command.
+Each CLI flag and equivalent environment variable is also displayed on the help `prometheus-singlestore-adapter -h` command.

 ## Configuring Prometheus to filter which metrics are sent